IvanParaskun/postman/README.md

 ### AuthenticationConsumer
 Client oriented part of application (e.g. Telegram Bot, WebApp client endpoint) can implement `AuthenticationConsumer` and be used as result endpoint for authentication flow.

-### Credential
-Each account depends on some credential type, which presents one authentication method.
-Credential interface provides one method `getUniqueField()`, which returns unique field of credential (e.g. email for OAuth2, phone number for Phone authentication).